anon-blue/anon.blue/README.txt

-hi. did you know that i love you and ldjjaslkdjksajdkljaskdjlkasdjkjalksdjlkjalk sdjlkajsldklklkjlkjlkjlkkljjkksadlkjs akljkl sajdlksajkldjaslklkjkljkljjkljkljkj lkjlnmnnmn,mnm,nm,n,mm,nm,srrasdasdsad sadasdasdasdasdasdassssssssssssssssssssss sssssssssssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssss sssssssssczxcxzcxzcxzzzzzzzzzzzzzzzzzzzz zzzzzzzzzzcczxcxzcxzcxzcccccccccccccccc ccccccccccccccccccccccccccccccccccccccccc cccccccccccccccccccccccccccccccccccccc cccccccccccccccccccccccccccccccccccccccccc ccccccccccccccccccccccccccccccccccccc ccccccccccccccccccccccccccccccccccccccccccc cccccccccccccccccccccccccccccccccccc ccccccccccccccccccdkdddwdipwqf[wqifwq[pfiwpqfwpfijkpwfkwq[pfkwqf[pjgjwq[g
+hi. did you know that i love you and care about you, even now?

+please keep that with you

                                      my name is zmz ohhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhzmzmzmzmzmz zmz mz